Dushani-Ekanayake/todo-/README.md

 # todo
-📝 To-Do App with Stopwatch & Theme Switcher
+📝 To-Do App with Stopwatch & Theme Switcher : https://dushani-ekanayake.github.io/todo-/ (live project)

 A simple yet powerful To-Do application built using HTML, CSS, and JavaScript.
 This app helps you organize tasks efficiently while also keeping track of your productivity with a built-in stopwatch.